Single Blog Title

 Online - A2, Maison de la Paix, Geneva Switzerland

-This event begins a discussion on taking complexity seriously as we examine linkages between several SDGs, and how systems insights and practices can be more effectively leveraged for the common good to counteract negative global trends and harness positive developments, particularly with regard to governance, financing, and cooperation across several SDGs.
+The goal of the event was to examine the complex linkages between several SDGs, and explore how systems insights and practices can be more effectively leveraged for the common good to counteract negative global trends and harness positive developments, particularly with regard to governance, financing, and cooperation across several SDGs.

-Taking Complexity Seriously when Examining the Interlinkages between the SDGs
+Taking Complexity Seriously when Examining the Interlinkages between SDGs

 Financing for Sustainability